Huuums/vscode-folder-templates/README.md

 ## Templating

-The value `<FFSName>` will always be replaced into the component name you specified in the input promt in both your templates as well as your filenames
+The value `<FFSName>` will always be replaced into the component name you specified in the input prompt in both your templates as well as your filenames

 Adding a transformer with this pattern `<FFSName | transformer>` will give you the ability to transform your componentname where needed.